Named Among the Best Plastic Surgeons in Boston

 Patients with a history of breast cancer, surgical scars, breast asymmetry or just a desire for fuller breasts and natural breast augmentation might consider fat grafting to the breasts.

 Hand rejuvenation with fat transfer is another procedure performed by Dr. Sullivan and Dr. Taylor.
 While surgical and non-surgical facial rejuvenation is usually considered to be the most common procedure with advancing age, the hands can also show signs of aging and betray how one feels.
-Patients who have experienced facial rejuvenation with fillers or fat transfer may also be interested in hand rejuvenation.
+Patients who have experienced facial rejuvenation with facial fillers or fat transfer may also be interested in hand rejuvenation.

 With the same methods used for facial fat transfer, and often in the same procedure, the hands can also be rejuvenated by filling the deep depressions, concealing the prominent veins and tendons, and restoring tone to the wrinkled skin.
 Adding volume with fat transfer softens the appearance of the back of the hands without the need to injure the veins with sclerotherapy or laser treatment.
 Micro liposuction is used to remove fat from unwanted areas such as the tummy and the fat is then carefully instilled into the back of the hand with micro cannulas so there is no need to make incisions or use stitches.
 Swelling and bruising are the most common side effects following hand rejuvenation, and these usually resolve within a few days.